avanhatt/icse22ae-kani/README.md

 ## Machine requirements

-Our full Docker image contains 3 related work projects that each have many dependencies (Crux-MIR, Rust Verification Tools, and SMACK), which increases both the size of the instance and the requirements for the host machine.
-The instance is around 30GB.
+Our full Docker image contains 3 related work projects that each have many dependencies (Crux-MIR, Rust Verification Tools, SMACK, KLEE, Seahorn, LLVM), which increases both the size of the instance and the requirements for the host machine.
+The instance is 30.4GB (note 2022-02-10: a previous version was inadvertently twice this size, we have corrected that bug).

+[Update 2022-02-10]
+This artifact performs poorly with <5GB of memory accessible to the Docker container (most modern laptops have at least 8GB).
+We include instructions [below](#check-memory-available) for checking and updating the Docker memory limit, which is most applicable when running Docker Desktop on macOS or Windows.

 ----